Skip to main content

 Static Formats Limit Understanding

 A slide deck shows one piece of the concept at a time.
 The client sees the theme on slide 3, the menu on slide 7, and the budget on slide 12.
-They never get a unified view of how everything connects — how the food and beverage direction reinforces the theme, or how the run of show builds toward a climactic moment.
+They never get a unified view of how everything connects.

 PDFs are worse.
-They're essentially printouts: fixed, linear, and impossible to interact with.
+They are fixed, linear, and impossible to interact with.
 If the client wants to see what happens when you swap the seated dinner for a cocktail reception, they have to wait for you to rebuild the document.

 Time Spent Formatting Instead of Planning